dilayercelik/dilayercelik.github.io/_posts/2020-12-2-Hello-World.md

 ---
 ## Random Quote

-*Give me where to stand, and I will move the earth.* Archimedes (287 BC - 212 BC), 300 B.C.
+*Give me where to stand, and I will move the earth.* Archimedes (287 BC - 212 BC)